-In Breath Awareness :Time domain and frequency domain analysis of HRV indicate a significant reduction in Respiration(p≤0.01) during and an increase in Mean RR(p≤0.05) & LF/HF(p≤0.01) immediately after practising Breath Awareness .
-These finding suggest an elevated Para sympathetic tone with Breath Awareness.
+In Breath Awareness :Time domain and frequency domain analysis of HRV indicate a significant reduction in Respiration(p≤0.01) during and an increase in Mean RR(p≤0.05) & LF/HF(p≤0.01) immediately after practicing breath awareness.
+These finding suggest an elevated para sympathetic tone with breath awareness.

 When compared with the Post-tests in between groups :

-A significant reduction in Respiratory rate (F(2,87)=42.707;p=0.000) was observed in Bhramari pranayama as compared to Bhastrika and Breath awareness , pNN50 (F(2,87)=6.839;p=0.002) was observed in Bhasthrika pranayama as compared to Bhramari and Breath awareness, VLF (F(2,87)=25.191;p=0.000) seen in Bhramari pranayama as compared to Bhasthrika and Breath awareness, and LF (F(2,87)=7.444;p=0.001) in Breath awareness as compared to Bhasthrika and Bhramari.
+A significant reduction in Respiratory rate (F(2,87)=42.707;p=0.000) was observed in Bhramari pranayama as compared to Bhastrika and breath awareness , pNN50 (F(2,87)=6.839;p=0.002) was observed in Bhasthrika pranayama as compared to Bhramari and breath awareness, VLF (F(2,87)=25.191;p=0.000) seen in Bhramari pranayama as compared to Bhasthrika and breath awareness, and LF (F(2,87)=7.444;p=0.001) in Breath awareness as compared to Bhasthrika and Bhramari.

-A significant increase in NN50 was observed (F(2,87)=7.046;p=0.001) was observed in Breath Awareness as compared to Bhasthrika and Bhramari pranayamas ; HF (F(2,87)=7.444;p=0.001) compared to Bhasthrika and Bhramari pranyamas; and LF/HF (F(2,87)=4.816;p=0.10) in Bhramari pranayama as compared to Bhasthrika and Breath awareness.
+A significant increase in NN50 was observed (F(2,87)=7.046;p=0.001) was observed in breath awareness as compared to Bhasthrika and Bhramari pranayamas ; HF (F(2,87)=7.444;p=0.001) compared to Bhasthrika and Bhramari pranyamas; and LF/HF (F(2,87)=4.816;p=0.10) in Bhramari pranayama as compared to Bhasthrika and breath awareness.

 Bhastrika Pranayama involves forceful contraction of respiratory muscles and abdominal muscles.
-Earlier studies have also demonstrated an elevated heart rate immediately following bhastrika pranayama suggesting an increase in sympathetic[32] activity.
+Earlier studies have also demonstrated an elevated heart rate immediately following Bhastrika pranayama suggesting an increase in sympathetic[32] activity.
 Bhastrika pranayama is found effective in decreasing BP and increasing HR immediately.
 Mullur Lata et.al study shown Increase MEP and PEFR immediately after Bhastrika pranayama.[33]
 In our study also it shows increased sympathetic activity and HRV indicate a significant reduction during the practice and there is also a reduction seen immediately after Bhastrika pranayama.

-The phenomenon of bhastrika simultaneously increasing the heart rate and decreasing blood pressure can be attributed to the duration of inhibitory neural impulses by activating pulmonary stretch receptors, which brings about withdrawal of sympathetic tone in blood vessels of skeletal muscle leading to widespread vasodilatation, thus causes decrease in peripheral resistance and thus DBP.
+The phenomenon of Bhastrika simultaneously increasing the heart rate and decreasing blood pressure can be attributed to the duration of inhibitory neural impulses by activating pulmonary stretch receptors, which brings about withdrawal of sympathetic tone in blood vessels of skeletal muscle leading to widespread vasodilatation, thus causes decrease in peripheral resistance and thus DBP.
 [32]

-Raghuraj et al have reported that nadishuddi reduces sympathetic activity while Kapalabhati produces sympathetic stimulation.
-As like nadishuddi, In our study there was significant HRV indicate a significant reduction in Respiration during and an increase in immediately after practising Breath Awareness .
-These finding suggest an elevated Para sympathetic tone with Breath Awareness.[34]
+Raghuraj et al have reported that Nadishuddi reduces sympathetic activity while Kapalabhati produces sympathetic stimulation.
+As like Nadishuddi, In our study there was significant HRV indicate a significant reduction in Respiration during and an increase in immediately after practicing breath awareness.
+These finding suggest an elevated para sympathetic tone with breath awareness.[34]

 In Bhramari Pranayama there is humming sound produced during exhalation by keeping fingers on ears and eyes.[35]The vibrations and sound produced during this exercise causes increased conduction of impulses in vestibulcohclear nerve.
 This eventually by virtue of its connection to the cerebellum and other extrapyramidal tract improves the performance output.
 During Omkar recitation, the first pronunciation A creates the vibrations, which affect on the spinal cord to increase it's efficiency.[36,37] affecting intermediolateral grey column.[38]

 The second pronunciation U creates the vibrations in the throat and affects the Thyroid Glands, while the last pronunciation M, brings the vibrations to the brain, thereby activating the brain centres as a result of which, the efficiency of a brain increases.[36]
 As our study is concerned with performance output we decided to have longer M part as it is going to affect the brain activity.[36,37]In our study we observed HRV indicate a significant reduction in Respiration during.
-However , a significant increase seen immediately after practising Bhramari pranayama.
+However , a significant increase seen immediately after practicing Bhramari pranayama.
 These findings suggest an slightly elevated sympathetic tone with Bhramari pranayama.